David Patrick, Dean, Old Main 530, 360-650-3170

 - Meet the definition of a volunteer as described by law (RCW 52.12.035) and complying with the WWU Volunteer Registration Program.

 Affiliate Graduate Faculty members are approved to perform the following duties:

 - Participate as a third committee member on a thesis, dissertation or graduate project

 - Serve as third member of comprehensive examination committee

 Nomination and Appointment

-If the candidate meets the Eligibility requirements outlined above, the Department Chair will submit a nomination form, vita, and a completed WWU volunteer application to the Graduate Dean.
+If the candidate meets the Eligibility requirements outlined above, the Department Chair will forward a nomination and the candidate’s vita to the Graduate School for approval by the Dean.

 - Candidates must be appointed separately to serve on an additional thesis or comprehensive examination committee